Melbourne, Yarra Valley, Geelong, Bellarine & Mornington Peninsulas

 The line was opened from Geelong to Queenscliff in 1879 to carry soldiers and materials to assist in the defence of Port Phillip Bay from possible attack by the Russians.
 It also carried holiday makers to the popular seaside resort of Queenscliff.
 The line was closed in 1976, but the section from Drysdale to Queenscliff was reopened as a tourist railway in 1981.
 It officially became a rail trail in 2000.

-The first half of the rail trail to Drysdale is managed by the City of Greater Geelong, and the second half by the Bellarine Railway.
-Please report any issues with the rail trail to these organisations.
+The rail trail is managed by the City of Greater Geelong, 03 5272 5272.
+Please report any issues with the rail trail to the council.
+The Drysdale to Queenscliff section is mostly on the the corridor of the Bellarine Railway.

-The Bellarine Railway is happy to take bicycles on their trains if you don't want to ride in one (or both!) directions of this section They even have a bicycle hire facility at Drysdale station.
-Refer to their website.
+The Bellarine Railway is happy to take bicycles on their trains free of charge if you don't want to ride in one (or both!) directions of this section.
+Groups of 6+ are welcome to call 5258 2069 and pre-book to ensure enough space can be provided.
+On train running days the Queenscliff and Drysdale stations have a kiosk, gift shop and local tourist information.
+Drysdale also has a museum.